Morpho-lang/morpho/help/errors.md

 ## FnctlELNtFnd
 [tagfnctleltfnd]: # (fnctleltfnd)

-This error occurs when a mesh doesn't provide elements of the required grade:
+This error occurs when a mesh doesn't provide elements of the grade a functional maps over, or the functional cannot act on that grade:

-    var func = Length()
+    var func = Volume()
-    func.integrand(mesh) // Causes 'FnctlELNtFnd' if mesh lacks required grade
+    func.integrand(mesh) // Causes 'FnctlELNtFnd' on a surface mesh

+Jump raises the same error if parent connectivity for the interface grade is missing.
+GradSq raises it on line meshes, where the gradient is not implemented.

 ## FnctlFESpc
 [tagfnctlfespc]: # (fnctlfespc)